 How to get relief without antibiotics

 More than 20 million Americans will have at least one bout of sinusitis this year.
 Most will be uncomfortable, and many will miss work or school.
-Nearly all will recover from their sinus infections, but an unfortunate few may develop serious complications.
+Nearly all will recover from their sinus infections, but an unfortunate few may develop complications.
 If you understand sinusitis, you can reduce your chances of developing the problem and if sinusitis strikes, you'll know how to speed your recovery and lower your risk of complications.

 Your sinuses are air-filled chambers located in the bones of your face; because they surround the nose, they are also known as the "paranasal sinuses."
 Each of us has four pairs of sinuses (see figure).

 Each of the sinuses is lined by a membrane that produces mucus.
 When you're healthy, the mucus is a thin, watery fluid that flows freely from your sinuses into the upper part of your nose.
 But when your sinuses become inflamed, the mucus gets thick and sticky, so it can't flow through the tiny openings, called ostia, that lead to the nose.
 Fluid builds up in the sinuses, causing pressure and pain, and just like that, you've got sinusitis.

 Your four pairs of sinuses are air-filled chambers located in the bones around your nose.
 The frontal sinuses are behind the forehead; the maxillary sinuses are behind the cheek bones; the ethmoid sinuses are behind the bridge of the nose; and the sphenoid sinuses are deeper in the skull behind the nose.

 Sinusitis is an infection most often caused by viruses or bacteria or both.
 Cold viruses and bacteria that get into our sinuses usually don't cause trouble unless sinus drainage is blocked.
 Blockage of the narrow sinus draining channels is the main reason we get sinusitis, and restoration of drainage is the key to treatment.